MStabryla/Ratmon/README.md

 Projekt został zakończony w ciągu 2 dni we wrześniu 2025 roku.

-# PL - Recruitment Task - REST API
+# EN - Recruitment Task - REST API

 Recruitment task to create a REST API supporting simple data entry and retrieval.
 The program includes endpoints responsible for authorization, inserting data into the database, and reading with and without authorization.